hazemmm77/AWS-ETL-Pipeline-using-Python-on-Youtube-Data/README.md

    - Update and refine table schemas based on new insights or changes in the dataset.

 This ETL process ensures that raw YouTube data is efficiently extracted, transformed, and loaded into a structured format suitable for analysis.
 By leveraging AWS tools like Glue, Lambda, and Athena, it allows for scalability and adaptability as data volumes and analysis needs grow.
+ ## How To Run the Project
+ * Useing aws CLI upload files to s3 (landing area)(commands in Amazon S3 CLI copy commands file)
+ * Add a trigger for the Lambda function, such as an S3 upload event
+ * lambda function detect new files upload and convert json and csv file to s3(Cleansed/Enriched area) as parquet files partitioned and compressed
+ * using glue job join two tables (using athina) and save in reporting area as parqeut file
+ * use Glue crawler to create data catalog(database) for every area (landing area,Cleansed/Enriched area,Reporting area)
+ * using Athina you can access (Cleansed/Enriched,Reproting area) s3 for BI solutions like Quicksite .
+ * You can use AWS CloudWatch Events for scheduling.
+ * You can use AWS CloudWatch to monitor pipline
+ * Monitor the Glue job logs for errors and successful completion.

 ### Project  files
  1. ```Amazon S3 CLI copy commands``` CLI commnds to Upload youtupe files to S3.
  2. ```lambda function``` to convert json file to parquet and save it in s3 .